tmns/deploy-to-warply/README.md

 $ python3 -m venv venv
 $ pip3 install -r requirements.txt
 $ pip3 install --user pyinstaller
-$ <path-to-python3>/bin/pyinstaller --onefile --paths venv/lib/python3.7/site-packages:$PATH deploy_beta.py
+$ <path-to-python3>/bin/pyinstaller --onefile --paths venv/lib/python3.7/site-packages:$PATH deploy.py
 ```
   * This will create the folder `./dist` and drop an executable called `deploy_beta` in it.
 From there, you could then move the executable to your `bin` folder for ease of use:
 ```
-$ mv ./dist/deploy_beta /usr/local/bin
+$ mv ./dist/deploy /usr/local/bin
 ```
-  * Once that's done, you can execute the script by simply running `deploy_beta`, regardless of which folder you are in.
+  * Once that's done, you can execute the script by simply running `deploy`, regardless of which folder you are in.
 Also, aside from `pyinstaller`, you are not required to install any other user level dependencies.
   * The drawback to this approach however is that the executable itself can be slow to start (we're talking a few seconds on average here 😬).
 If this is as annoying for you as it is for me, you may want to stick with #1.

 Of course, there are also other ways to install and use the script so if you have a better / preferred method go for it.
 But I think the above two are the most streamlined.